 Director of Baseball Operations

-Evan Pratte enters his 14th season as part of the Mizzou staff.
-He takes over as the Tigers’ Director of Baseball Operations this season after spending the last 13 years as an assistant coach, working with the hitters and infielders.
+Evan Pratte enters his 19th season as part of the Mizzou staff.
+He enters his sixth year as the Tigers’ Director of Baseball Operations after spending the previous 13 years as an assistant coach, working with the hitters and infielders.

-One of the best hitters while at Southwest Missouri State (now Missouri State), Pratte helped 34 Mizzou hitters to All-Conference recognition as the Tigers’ hitting coach, including Aaron Senne and Brett Nicholas last year.
+One of the best hitters while at Southwest Missouri State (now Missouri State), Pratte helped 34 Mizzou hitters to All-Conference recognition as the Tigers’ hitting coach from 1998-2010, including Aaron Senne and Brett Nicholas in 2010.